 What is an Irrevocable Life Insurance Trust (ILIT)?

 An irrevocable life insurance trust, or ILIT for short, is a trust that owns a life insurance policy as its main asset.
-Because it is irrevocable, this type of trust cannot be revoked or changed once it has been created.
-(Click here to learn more about the difference between irrevocable and revocable trusts.)
+Because it is irrevocable, this type of trust cannot be revoked or changed once it has been created. (check out our article to learn more about the difference between irrevocable and revocable trusts.)

 The grantor (the person who sets up the trust) will typically create an ILIT during their lifetime.
 Once they take out a life insurance policy, they will transfer it under ownership of the trust.
 After doing so, they can no longer change the term of the trust, nor can they transfer ownership of the life insurance policy back under their name.